Sales by Product Tag Report

 [ORDER ITEMS Total Cost] = [ORDER ITEMS Quantity] × [INVENTORY ITEMS Cost]

-A store can have both new and recurring customers, the latter being preferable.
+A store can have both new and recurring customers, with the latter being preferable.
 Merchants can easily see what types of customers buy in their stores within the ORDERS Customer Type column.

-In case the date of customer’s first order is equal to the order processing date, then the customer is considered a first-time buyer.
+In case the date of the customer’s first order is equal to the order processing date, then the customer is considered a first-time buyer.
 Otherwise, they are assigned to a Returning type.
 If the report cannot detect the customer ID, it will display the Unknown value.

-How to get total sales for orders
+How to get total sales

 Get the sum of total sales calculated as: